queens.utils package#

 The necessary function evaluation have been pre-calculated and are supplied via f0 and the f_perturbed vector.
 Each row in f_perturbed corresponds to a function evaluation.
 The shape of f_perturbed depends heavily on the chosen finite difference scheme (method) and therefore the pre-calculation of f_perturbed and dx has to be consistent with the requested method.

-• ‘3-point’: more exact but needs twice as many function evaluations
+Supported methods: * 2-point: a one sided scheme by definition * 3-point: more exact but needs twice as many function evaluations

 Note: The implementation is supposed to remain very closed to scipy._numdiff.approx_derivative.